 Once the meat is cooked, let the release the pressure using NR (natural release).
 All this means is you do nothing to the pressure valve, just simply wait for all the pressure to dissipate.
 If you’re in a hurry, you can let it NR for about 10 minutes, then turn the valve to let the steam release quickly (QR).
-Trust me, at the very least, give it 10 minutes.
+Trust me, most roasts should rest a bit, so give it at least 10 minutes.
 It allows the meat to rest and will make for much more tender meat.

 Instant Pot Corned Beef and Cabbage